 Trump goes all-out for SC Gov. McMaster, taking political risk ahead of heated South Carolina primary

-President Trump was going all-out for South Carolina Gov. Henry McMaster Monday night, taking a political risk to stump for the vulnerable Republican the day before a heated primary runoff.
+President Trump went all-out for South Carolina Gov. Henry McMaster Monday night, taking a political risk to stump for the vulnerable Republican the day before a heated primary runoff.

-Speaking at Airport High School in West Columbia, S.C. on a rainy, sweltering evening, Trump gave a full-throated endorsement of McMaster, whom he called a "handsome guy" and a "fighter."
+Speaking at Airport High School in West Columbia, S.C., on a rainy, sweltering evening, Trump cheered his summit with North Korean leader Kim Jong Un and called again for strong border security -- but also gave a full-throated endorsement of McMaster, whom he called a "handsome guy" and a "fighter."

 "Get your asses out tomorrow and vote," Trump told the rally.
 "He's a great man."